 Hotjar – has an option of adding a snippet on your website, and has a handy dashboard where you can turn surveys on and off yourself.

 The tool must have the option of open-ended questions.

 How many responders?

 Ideally you would do 300-1000 participants.
-If not possible, try to get at least 100.
-Do the factor analysis and the cluster analysis to gain more confidence and gain more certainty, even if the number of responses is low.
+If that’s not possible, try to get at least 100.
+Do factor analysis and cluster analysis to gain more confidence and certainty, even if the number of responses is low.
 You will at least get an idea of which clusters are out there.